-Permitting
+Environmental Permitting

 Are you affected?

 ‘Treatment’ is considered to be where waste either has a process applied to it – other than simple storage processes like baling or compaction – or where waste from other sites is stored.
-Therefore, for instance, if you bring waste back from your shops to one site for sorting, that site would need a Permit.

-In Scotland and Northern Ireland, permitted activities are covered by the Pollution Prevention and Control requirements and you would need to register with SEPA or the local council.
+In Scotland and Northern Ireland, Permitted activities are covered by the Pollution Prevention and Control requirements and you would need to register with SEPA or the local council.

-Some extremely low risk activities covered by Exemptions.
-If you just store recyclable waste at a site prior to onward transfer to a reprocessor, that would require the site to be registered an Exemption with the appropriate Agency.
+There are also certain Permits granted by Local Authorties for low risk positions that cover waste and non-waste – such as crushing activities.
+This provides guidance on those Part A2 and Part B positions.Some extremely low risk activities are covered by Exemptions.
+If you just store recyclable waste at a site prior to onward transfer to a reprocessor, that would require the site to register an Exemption with the appropriate Agency.

 Some wastes are classified as non-Waste Framework Directive waste.
 These can be stored and have basic treatment - such as compaction and baling - without an Exemption or Permit to facilitate their onward movement.
 There are three situations where this occurs: